 - 2010 Projects

 - 2007 Projects

 Funding from the CPR Grant Program cannot be used to address pollution from non-stormwater-related "point sources," such as the repair of illegal sewer line connections and any activity associated with septic systems, and cannot be used for land acquisition or projects constructed on non-public lands.
 Additionally, CPR funds cannot be used to treat pollution from unpaved surfaces.

 The CPR Grant Program is open to municipalities located within the boundaries of the Massachusetts coastal watershed, which encompasses 220 cities and towns in eastern Massachusetts.
 See eligible municipalities.

 CZM generally issues a Request for Responses (RFR) for the CPR Grant Program each summer or fall, contingent upon funding.
 When issued, the RFR, with an enclosed application, is posted on the Commonwealth of Massachusetts Procurement Access and Solicitation System (Comm-PASS).
-Projects may not exceed one year in duration and must be completed by June 30 of each year.
+Projects must be completed by June 30 of each year.

 The maximum award for CPR is contingent upon available funding.
-In 2013, about $400,000 in total funding is expected, with up to $125,000 granted for each project.
+In 2014, a total of $400,000 in funding was available, with up to $125,000 granted for each project.
 The maximum award for each year is listed in the RFR.
 Applicants must commit to matching 25% of the total project cost.

 The RFR requires the following to be included in the grant application:

 - Benefits of the Project

 Carefully review each RFR before developing your application as priorities and requirements may change from year to year.